thisismypassport/shrinko8/README.md

 If you need to explicitly specify the type of each additional input cart, you can instead use `--extra-input`

 Also, if both the input and output are exports, all carts from the input get placed in the output, unless `--cart` is explicitly specified.

-### Modifying exports

-For advanced usecases, you can also modify an existing export. (bin)

-To do this, you can pass one of the below options:
-* `--insert-cart` to insert a new cart to the export.
-(The name is taken from the input cart)
-* `--insert-cart <name>` to insert a new cart to the export and give it a specific name.
-* `--replace-cart <name>` to replace the cart with the specified name
-* `--replace-cart` to replace the main cart
-* `--delete-cart <name>` to delete the cart with the specified name (no need to pass input cart)
-* `--rename-cart <name> <newname>` to rename the cart to the specified name (no need to pass input cart)

-Note that modifying existing exports doesn't require `--pico8-dat` - only creating exports does.

 # Unminification